News Security Guard Shot In Oakland Dies From Injuries

 Nishita was working as a security guard for a KRON television news crew at the time reporting on a recent smash-and-grab robbery at the clothing store Prime 356 that happened Monday night.

-KPIX spoke with two eyewitnesses of the shooting who did not want to appear on camera.
+KPIX spoke with two eyewitnesses who saw the Wednesday shooting who did not want to appear on camera.

 They said an armed robbery crew pulled up on the television crew and ordered the news crew and their guard to get on the ground.
 According to witnesses, moments later, shots were fired and the guard was hit.